Aditya2235/Aditya2235/README.md

 ### 🌟 Let’s Connect!

-I’m currently seeking internships and research projects in Computer Science and Engineering, including roles as an SDE Intern, Analyst, and Content Writer.
+I’m currently seeking Job and research projects in Computer Science and Engineering, including roles as an SDE Intern, Analyst, and Content Writer.
 I’m also open to freelance opportunities.
 If you’re looking for someone with my skills, let’s chat!

 ---